 Last Updated on

-With the baby’s descent, mothers’ feel the weight and a strong urge to push sometimes even before they are fully dilated.
+With the baby’s descent, the mother feels the weight and a strong urge to push sometimes even before she is fully dilated.

-It is important that your baby gets delivered safely rather than quickly.
+It is important that the baby gets delivered safely rather than quickly.
 Each stage of labour takes its own time and is necessary for nature’s process to complete.
-Usually, women in the pushing stage may feel various types of urges:
+Usually, in the pushing stage, you may feel the following urges:

-Strong urge: An uncontrollable urge, a feeling like your body is experiencing the baby coming.
-It is hard to resist.
-A gravity neutral position may be helpful in this situation.
+- Strong Urge: An uncontrollable urge, a feeling like your body is experiencing the baby coming.
+This urge is hard to resist, and a gravity-neutral position may be helpful in this situation.

-Absent urge: It is possible that a woman may not feel any urge to push.
+- Absent Urge: It is possible that you may not feel any urge to push.
 Time and position are critical here.
-If dilatation is complete for more than 30 minutes following which, one may consider an instant urge to push by herself or direct pushing that is directed by another person.
+If dilatation is complete for more than 30 minutes, you may consider an instant urge to push by yourself or as directed by another person.